 The headings above are the main things I am working on.

-Thoughts is where I write about the world; what is really happening in it and why, what we can do about it, how different parts and trends related to each other in ways that may not be easy to see.
+Posts is where I write about the world; what is really happening in it and why, what we can do about it, how different parts and trends related to each other in ways that may not be easy to see.
+I try to write twice a week or so and it's usually something I am not sure about, so very much appreciate comments, musings, and questions.